The writing or drawing of beautiful letters (see also illumination).

 Training issues: There are few full-time courses in calligraphy but many self-fund and produce manuscripts books, grants, rolls of honour, presentation addresses and scrolls, and also artistic interpretations of text.

-Training issues: Many adult education classes (a popular route for entry into the craft) in calligraphy have closed, leaving fewer opportunities for local study.
+Training issues: Many adult education classes (a popular route for entry into the craft) in calligraphy have closed, leaving fewer opportunities for local study, though a few local authorities such as Birmingham City Council are still running courses.
 In addition, there are no longer any University level courses in calligraphy running in the UK.

 Market issues: There is a perceived lack of need for the services of the calligrapher.
 With home computing now the norm, some of the traditional work of the calligrapher such as posters, invitations, certificates, etc. can now be done by anyone with access to a computer and printer.
 However there is still a need for skilled calligraphers to write in memorial books, to produce freedoms of cities, to produce gilding and specialist work.